You are here

 The EAC strives to bring students and alumni together to benefit the Pratt community as a whole.
 Amid the chaos and difficulty of the past year, and uncertainty of the next, we believe that dedicating time and conversation is the best form of giving back.

-The mentoring program runs each academic year from December through the end of the spring semester.
-Students initiate the first communication.
+The mentoring program runs each academic year from October through the end of the spring semester.

 Throughout the academic year, the EAC communicates with mentor/mentee participants to share pairing information, program guidelines, check-in reminders and requests for feedback as the year wraps up.